yarnmengnus/tp/docs/UserGuide.md

 ### Priority
-Tasks now have priorities that can be assigned upon task adding, and also edited.
+Tasks have priorities that can be assigned upon task adding, and also edited.
 Unassigned priorities will have the value `000`. <br>
 **Valid format:** `p/[Integer from 1 to 10 inclusive]` <br>